 II.
 Panzer, Klimakiller

-When the W140 finally launched in 1991, it entered a world that had shifted under its wheels.
-The late 1980s were boom years, but by 1991, the global economy was in recession, the Soviet Union was dissolving, and the cost of German reunification weighed heavily.
-The public mood turned from celebration to scrutiny.
-Into this climate rolled a Mercedes sedan weighing nearly 5,000 pounds, packing a 6.0-liter V12, and wearing a U.S. sticker price north of $130,000.
+When the W140 launched in 1991, it entered a world that had shifted under its wheels.
+The late 1980s had been boom years, but by 1991 the global economy was in recession, the Soviet Union was dissolving, and the cost of German reunification loomed large.
+The public mood had turned from celebration to scrutiny.
+Into this climate rolled a Mercedes sedan weighing nearly 5,000 pounds, powered by a 6.0-liter V12, and carrying a U.S. sticker price north of $130,000.

-Yet while the W140 struggled to win over the German public, especially as the country wrestled with the costs of reunification, it found more receptive audiences elsewhere.
-In the United States, the recession had cooled luxury sales, but the W140 still had its draw.
-American buyers were less concerned with fuel prices or tight parking and placed a premium on size and substance.
-Competition, however, was fiercer than ever.
-The Lexus LS400, launched in 1989, offered much of the silence and refinement Mercedes once claimed exclusively.
+While the W140 struggled to win over the German public, especially as the country faced the costs of reunification, it found more receptive audiences elsewhere.
+In the United States, the recession had cooled luxury sales, but the W140 still held appeal.
+American buyers were less concerned with fuel prices or tight parking and valued size and substance.
+Competition was fiercer than ever.
+The Lexus LS400, launched in 1989, offered much of the silence and refinement Mercedes had once claimed exclusively.
 The W140’s answer was more features, more presence, and the enduring pull of the badge.
-Buyers could spend close to Rolls-Royce money on a 600 SEL, then debadge it and pass for a 300 SE.
+Buyers could spend close to Rolls-Royce money on a 600 SEL, debadge it, and pass for a 300 SE.
 Mercedes knew its market.
-Where BMW kept outward signs of the 750iL’s V12 power to a minimum, Mercedes offered a choice.
-There were bold V12 badges on the C-pillars for those who wanted to announce it, or no badges at all for those who preferred discretion.
+Where BMW kept the 750iL’s V12 cues to a minimum, Mercedes offered a choice: bold V12 badges on the C-pillars for those who wanted to announce it, or none at all for those who preferred discretion.

-Asia and the Middle East, more friendly at the time to conspicuous consumption, embraced the car without reservation.
+Asia and the Middle East, both more receptive at the time to conspicuous consumption, embraced the car without reservation.
 In the Gulf, bigger and more expensive meant better.
 The 600 SEL became a status symbol for royalty, moguls, and anyone with power to project.
 In Hong Kong, it was the limousine of choice.
 In Japan, where taxes punished size and displacement, the W140’s scale became an asset, a rolling declaration of wealth and status.
 Mercedes even fitted louder horns for the Middle East after complaints that the standard units were too polite for Dubai and Riyadh traffic.
-The car’s reach was global, and Mercedes tailored it accordingly.
+The car’s reach was global, and Mercedes tailored it to each market.

 In Eastern Europe, the W140 arrived as the Iron Curtain lifted.
 It became an instant favorite with the newly wealthy.
 In Russia, Ukraine, and across the Balkans, black 600 SELs with tinted glass became shorthand for power and danger, immortalized in post-Soviet films and television.
 In cities from Moscow to Bucharest, its mere appearance was enough to part traffic or send a message.
 This “dark glamour” shaped the car’s reputation in the East, untouchable, imposing, unmistakable.